How to Build a Workout Habit That Actually Sticks

 The solution:

-- Bodyweight training is travel-proof (works in hotel rooms, airports, anywhere)
+- Bodyweight training is travel-proof (works in hotel rooms, airports, anywhere) — see our 20-minute system for traveling professionals

 - Create travel-specific implementation intention: "After I check into hotel, I will do 10-minute workout"